-To understand where we have the biggest risks, Triumph Group has undertaken the following risk assessment steps both in our own organization and in our supply chains: With the help of the tool from amfori BSCI, we have identified the severity of the risk in different countries for sourcing.
-For countries with high risk like China, India, Vietnam and Cambodia etc, apart from arranging the social compliance audit regularly (at least once in a year generally), with due diligence and if the situation allows, our social compliance team would also arrange visits regularly on them for an on-site evaluation to better understand the social compliance status of the factory which includes the evaluation on the human resource policies and recruitment practice etc.
+To understand where we have the biggest risks, Triumph Group has undertaken the following risk assessment steps both in our own organization and in our supply chains:

+With the help of the tool from amfori BSCI, we have identified the severity of the risk in different countries for sourcing.
+For countries with high risk like China, India, Vietnam and Cambodia etc, apart from arranging the social compliance audit regularly (in general at least once a year), with due diligence and if the situation allows, our social compliance team would also arrange regular on site visits for an on-site evaluation to better understand the social compliance status of the factory which includes the evaluation on the human resource policies and recruitment practice etc.

-Country Risk Classification: http://duediligence.amfori.org/countryRiskClassification
+Country Risk Classification:

+http://duediligence.amfori.org/countryRiskClassification